isaatwork/pi-photo-transfer/README.md

-# pi-photo-transfer
 # Pi Photo Transfer

 ## Project Overview
 A Raspberry Pi 5 based system that copies photo data from an SD card to a USB mobile SSD — fully battery powered.
 The Pi manages and supervises the data transfer with maximum speed and minimum power consumption.
-A touch display GUI allows the user to initiate transfers and monitor progress.
+A touch display with a file manager style GUI (like Windows Explorer) allows the user to browse and initiate transfers using finger touch.

 **Supervisor:** Prof. Dr. Holger Glasmachers
 **Developer:** Isa